ssarkisy/Delta-Theory/delta-theory/10-implementation-layer/10-implementation-layer.index.md

 - Domain-specific applications demonstrating theory implementation across sciences
 - Practical bridges between theoretical foundations and real-world systems

-The Implementation Layer serves as the λV (Void) anchor in the triadic vault structure, providing the execution and modulation mechanisms that propagate difference recursively across domains while maintaining theoretical coherence.
+The Implementation Layer provides the execution and modulation mechanisms that propagate difference recursively across domains while maintaining theoretical coherence, serving as the practical realization of the VSA triad foundations.

 ---